-The historical financial information is derived from the historical financial statements of Sunoco Logistics (Predecessor) (the "Predecessor") and Sunoco Logistics Partners L.P.
-The historical financial statements consist of a substantial portion of the wholly owned logistics operations of Sunoco, Inc. and subsidiaries (collectively, "Sunoco") and include a 9.4% investment in Explorer Pipeline Company, a corporate joint venture which is accounted for by the equity method.
-The equity income from this investment is included in other income in the pro forma statements of income.
-Most of the logistics assets support Sunoco, Inc.'s refining and marketing operations which are conducted primarily by Sunoco, Inc. (R&M) ("Sunoco R&M").
-Sunoco Logistics Partners L.P. operates in three principal business segments: Eastern Pipeline System, Terminal Facilities and Western Pipeline System.
+The historical financial information is derived from the historical financial statements of Sunoco Logistics (Predecessor) (the "Predecessor").
+The Predecessor consists of a substantial portion of the wholly owned logistics operations of Sunoco, Inc. and subsidiaries (collectively, "Sunoco").
+The combined financial statements also include the Predecessor's 9.4% investment in Explorer Pipeline Company, a corporate joint venture which is accounted for by the equity method.
+The equity income from this investment is included in other income in the pro forma statement of income.
+Most of the assets of Sunoco Logistics (Predecessor) support Sunoco, Inc.'s refining and marketing operations which are conducted primarily by Sunoco, Inc. (R&M) ("Sunoco R&M").
+Sunoco Logistics (Predecessor) operates in three principal business segments: Eastern Pipeline System, Terminal Facilities and Western Pipeline System.

-The pro forma statements of income reflect the following transactions:
+The pro forma financial statements reflect the following transactions:

 - .
-The contribution of certain assets and liabilities of Sunoco Logistics (Predecessor) to Sunoco Logistics Partners L.P. in exchange for the issuance by Sunoco Logistics Partners L.P. to Sunoco Partners LLC of 5,633,639 common units, 11,383,639 subordinated units, the 2% general partner interest in Sunoco Logistics Partners L.P. and the incentive distribution rights; - .
-The issuance by Sunoco Logistics Partners L.P. of 5,750,000 common units to the public (including 750,000 common units issued pursuant to the underwriters' over-allotment option) at an initial public offering price of \$20.25 per common unit resulting in aggregate gross proceeds to Sunoco Logistics Partners L.P. of \$116.4 million, \$98.3 million after underwriting discounts and offering expenses; - .
-The issuance by Sunoco Logistics Partners Operations L.P., the operating partnership of Sunoco Logistics Partners L.P., of \$250 million of ten-year senior notes (the "Senior Notes") at 99.325% of par, the establishment of a three-year \$150 million revolving credit facility and the distribution to Sunoco of the \$245.6 million of net proceeds from the Senior Notes; and - .
+The contribution of certain assets and liabilities of Sunoco Logistics (Predecessor) to Sunoco Logistics Partners L.P. in exchange for the issuance by Sunoco Logistics Partners L.P. to Sunoco Partners LLC of 5,633,639 common units, 11,383,639 subordinated units, the 2% general partner interest in Sunoco Logistics Partners L.P. and the incentive distribution rights: - .
+The issuance by Sunoco Logistics Partners L.P. of 5,750,000 common units to the public (including 750,000 common units issued pursuant to the underwriters' over-allotment option) at an initial public offering price of \$20.25 per common unit resulting in aggregate gross proceeds to Sunoco Logistics Partners L.P. of \$116.4 million; - .
+The issuance by Sunoco Logistics Partners Operations L.P., the operating partnership of Sunoco Logistics Partners L.P., of \$250 million of ten-year senior notes (the "Senior Notes") at 99.325% of par and the establishment of a three-year \$150 million revolving credit facility; - .
+The payment of estimated underwriting commissions and offering expenses of \$18.1 million and debt financing fees of \$2.2 million; - .
+The distribution to Sunoco of the net proceeds from the Senior Notes; and - .
 The execution of a pipelines and terminals storage and throughput agreement with Sunoco R&M and an omnibus agreement with Sunoco R&M and Sunoco, Inc. as described in Note 5 below.